ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 Influence diagrams were conceived as a compact, intuitive way to describe decision problems, yet practitioners still had to transform them into a different format (i.e., a decision tree) in order to evaluate them.
 Until the 1980s, when Shachter (1986) showed how to evaluate the network directly, turning the diagram into a self-contained modelling and inference language.

-Shachter's arc reversal / node reduction algorithm reverses arcs and sequentially eliminates variables, summing over chance nodes and maximising over decision nodes while pushing expected-utility information forward.
+Shachter's **arc-reversal / node-reduction algorithm** reverses arcs and sequentially eliminates variables, summing over chance nodes and maximising over decision nodes while pushing expected-utility information forward.

 <h3 id="local-graph-operations">Four Local Graph Operations</h3>

-The arc–reversal / node–reduction algorithm employs a set of fundamental, local graph operations.
+The arc-reversal / node-reduction algorithm employs a set of fundamental, local graph operations.
 Each operation ensures that the decision problem remains *semantically equivalent*, meaning the attainable utilities under any strategy are preserved:

 1. **Barren-Node Deletion:**
     Any chance or decision node that has no children and is not a parent of a outcome node can be immediately removed from the diagram.
 Such nodes do not affect the utility and are therefore irrelevant to the decision problem.